m-martinez/pg-audit-json/README.md

 * Usage of JSONB instead of HSTORE
 * Slight table/column name differences
-* INSERT values are stored in the `changed_fields` instead of `row_data` to indicate that a new record is an entire change from nothing.
+* INSERT values are stored in the `changed_fields` instead of `row_data` to indicate that a new record is an entire change.

 ## Audit Table Reference